microsoft/FASTER/docs/_docs/30-fasterkv-manual-locking.md

 #### Insertion to LockTable due to Lock

-This is the complementary side of [Insertion to LockTable due to Upsert](#insertion-to-locktable-due-to-upsert):
+This is the complementary side of [Insertion to LockTable due to Update](#insertion-to-locktable-due-to-update):

 When a thread doing `Lock()` looks for a key in the LockTable and cannot find it, it must do a Tentative insertion into the locktable, because it is possible that another thread CAS'd that key to the Tail of the log after the current thread had passed the hash table lookup:
 - If Lock() finds the key in memory: